Jerbaloot/ManualSkates/README.md

  1. Mice only sense translational motion, they don't "see" your rotation of the mouse.
  2. Your computer registers only 1 cursor at a time, and I couldn't find any workaround for that.
 You *could* try to manually read the inputs of the mouse data at the usb port, but I did not want to go down that road.

+# Conclusion
+This is definitely WIP but I'm shelving this until I have more physical simulations on my belt.
+The biggest barriers for this simulation are static friction and weight shifting.
+In real life, a skater shifts weight on their skates to switch between static and kinetic friction.
+Static friction is somewhat challenging for me to figure out how to simulate.

+Also, it is inevitable that this simulation rubberbands and the player is launched to infinity.
+I haven't figured out the cause exactly.
+It could be:

+ 1. Friction is calculated incorrectly because the coordinate system transformations are a little murky.
+The measured effect would be flipping between extreme directions in velocity.
+ 2. I am using a very basic euler time-stepping algorithm.
+It would be better to use some sort of future stepping algorithm like Runge Kutta which uses intermiate steps between time-steps.

+I think the latter definitely a cause of the rubber banding because I observed the kinetic energy growing without limit.

+## Thank you
+Thanks for checking this out!
+Feel free to leave any feedback or reach out to any of my socials.